mwage/Runling_Client/README.md

    * MainMenu: buttons of the main menu
    * SLAMenu: buttons of the sla submenu
    * MainMenuBackground: handles the background of the main menu
- * SLAMenu (Folder): Ingame menu in SLA, also accesses OptionsMenu
+ * SLAMenu (Folder): Ingame menu in SLA
    * InGameMenuManagerSLA: ESC to open menu and navigate back in menus, function to close all open menus
    * InGameMenuSLA: buttons of the initial ingame menu
    * HighscoreMenuSLA: handles the highscores and back button, also accessed from main menu
    * WinSLA: winscreen, shows highscores, winscreen buttons
+ * OptionsMenu (Folder): scripts for the options menu
   * OptionsMenu: buttons of the options menu
+  * SetHotkeys: manages the rebinding of hotkeys

 Drones (Folder): different kinds of drone movements
   * IDrone: Drone interface to create/configure drones